 On this page, on the 1st and the 15th of every month, we give a new perspective on one of our books.

-PB No. 86 To Bed with Grand Music
+Persephone Book No. 86: To Bed with Grand Music by Marghanita Laski

 We have admired and loved so many home-front heroines in Persephone books, women who meet the challenge of war with fortitude and humour, un-conscripted women who find fulfilment in keeping the home-fires burning, digging for victory, making do and mending, and queuing, and managing unfamiliar, often extended households, in which their own children might be joined by those of others, relations or strangers, while husbands and fathers are absent, for months or years, or for ever.
 To Bed with Grand Music presents a very different woman in a rather different war.